foundersandsurvivors/ap20-utils/basex-admin/README.md

 For example, assuming your standard Basex distro has been setup like this:
 <pre>
-mkdir /srv/base
+mkdir /srv/basex
-cd /srv/base
+cd /srv/basex
-mkdir logs bin scripts webwork wget http://files.basex.org/releases/7.7.2/BaseX772.zip unzip BaseX772.zip
+mkdir logs bin scripts webwork # note: the webwork dir should be writable by the `BASEX_USER` wget http://files.basex.org/releases/7.7.2/BaseX772.zip unzip BaseX772.zip